SimoSultan/ca-assignments/t2a1/README.md

 In Australia, the legal obligations for tech companies falls under the Australian Privacy Principles (or APPs), which are the cornerstone of the privacy protection framework in the Privacy Act 1988 (Privacy Act).
 [1]

-There are 13 Australian Privacy Principles which govern standards, rights and legal obligations around:
+There are 13 Australian Privacy Principles which govern standards, rights and legal obligations around: [1]

-- *the collection, use and disclosure of personal information*
+- *The collection, use and disclosure of personal information.*
-- *an organisation or agency’s governance and accountability*
+- *An organisation or agency’s governance and accountability.*
-- *integrity and correction of personal information*
+- *Integrity and correction of personal information.*
-- *the rights of individuals to access their personal information*
+- *The rights of individuals to access their personal information.*

-***Directly quoted from [1]***

 Organisations not adhering to these rules and regulations can face serious financial penalties for such privacy law breaches.